codaamok/Get-CMUnusedSources/README.md

 F:\Applications\7zip\x64
 ````

-In the above example, the script discovered the local path for the `Applicatons$` share was `F:\Applications` and that `SomeOtherSharedFolder$` was another share that also reoslves to the same local path.
+In the above example, the script discovered the local path for the `Applications$` share was `F:\Applications` and that `SomeOtherSharedFolder$` was another share that also resolves to the same local path.
 This path permutation enables the script to identify used folders that could use different absolute paths but resolve to the same folder.

 Once all the folders and ConfigrMgr content objects have been gathered, it begins iterating through through each folder, and for each folder it iterates over all content objects to determine if said folder is used by any content objects.